G

 • German shorthaired pointers: These dogs share a look and several traits with the German wirehaired pointer, but their coats are shorter and lighter.

-• Pudelpointer: Descended from the poodle and the pointer, this pup also is a great swimmer and hunter.
+• Pudelpointer: Descended from the poodle and the pointer, this pup is also a great swimmer and hunter.

 • Slovakian wirehaired pointer: This dog is very similar to its German counterparts, except it originated in Slovakia after World War II.